Pamiris: Dīn-i Panj-tanī

 During the concealment period (dawr al-satr), which continued in Isma'ili history for several centuries (from the Alamut collapse until the Anjudan revival), several elements of the Twelver Shi'i and Sufi ideas became mixed with the Isma'ili belief of the Pamiris.
 Many Persian-speaking poets and philosophers, such as Sanai, Attar, and Rumi, are considered by Pamiri Isma'ilis as their co-religionists and are regarded as pīran-i maʿrifat (lit. 'the masters of gnosis').
 Recognizing as their leaders Muhammad, his daughter Fatima, son-in-law Ali and grandsons Hasan and Husayn, the Pamiris call their religion "Dīn-i Panj-tanī" (lit. 'the religion of the [holy] five') and perceive themselves as the followers of this religion, which they name as "Panj-tan".
-(Note: The Panj-Tani typology drives from the Persian phrase panj tan-i pak ('the five pure figures')—an equivalent of the Arabic ahl al-bayt (the household of Prophet Muhammad)—to describe a set of esoteric traditions in Central and South Asia associated with the Shi'i and to some extent Sufi understandings of Islam based on the five key religious figures: Muhammad, Ali, Fatima, Hasan, and Husayn—the archetypes of religion and the symbolic expressions of the Shi'i identity.).
+(Note: The Panj-Tani typology drives from the Persian phrase panj tan-i pak ('the five pure figures')—an equivalent of the Arabic ahl al-bayt (the household of Muhammad)—to describe a set of esoteric traditions in Central and South Asia associated with the Shi'i and to some extent Sufi understandings of Islam based on the five key religious figures: Muhammad, Ali, Fatima, Hasan, and Husayn—the archetypes of religion and the symbolic expressions of the Shi'i identity.).
 Until the last decades of the 20th century the panj-tanis were led by their local religious masters (pīrs) and their deputies (khalīfahs), who assumed their authority from the Isma'ili Imam of the Time.

 The 15 century Shughni poet Shāh Ẓiyāyī praises Imām ʿAlī, Imām Ḥusayn, Imām Ḥasan and Fāṭima, whom he calls the Panj-tan, in a poem "Muḥammad-astu ʿAlī Fāṭima Ḥusayn-u Ḥasan" that is well known in Badakhshan.

 The label Chār-yārī (lit. 'followers of the four friends') is used by the Pamiri Isma'ilis to refer to the Sunni Muslims who acknowledge the first four caliphs (Abu Bakr, Umar, Uthman and Ali).
 Shāh Ẓiyāyī regards those who have faith in the Panj-tan as true believers, unlike those who only say "four four" (chār chār), i.e. the Sunnis.'

 The use of the term Dīn-i Panj-tanī, a local equivalent of the term Shi'a in the context of Badakhshan, expresses an allegiance to the Shi'a, in general, and to Isma'ilism, in particular.'